AdobeDocs/campaign-web.en/help/adoption/get-started/user-management-acs.md

 ## Migration approach from Organizational unit

-### Caution notes
+>[!IMPORTANT]
+>

-Organizational units in Adobe Campaign Standard without **All (all)** as a direct or indirect parent will not be migrated to Campaign v8.
+>Organizational units in Adobe Campaign Standard without **All (all)** as a direct or indirect parent will not be migrated to Campaign v8.
+></br>

-Users in multiple security groups are assigned the organizational unit of the highest-ranking security group.
+>Users in multiple security groups are assigned the organizational unit of the highest-ranking security group.
 If multiple groups have parallel top-level units, the system selects the organizational unit for the user in Campaign Standard and the user would only have access to the system selected organizational unit and its children.
 In Campaign v8 after migration, the user would have access to **all the assigned organizational units and their children**, potentially escalating privileges.
 To prevent this, avoid assigning users to security groups with parallel organizational units.
 Learn more about [parallel organizational unit assignment](#parallel-assignments).

-### Org units and folder management

 In Adobe Campaign Standard, the **Organization unit** is mapped to the existing **Folder** hierarchy model in Campaign v8 to maintain similar access control.
 [Learn more about folder management](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/admin/permissions/folder-permissions)